Mouhamed-git/spring-excel-data/README.md

 ![My Image](/src/main/resources/images/banner.png)

 ### Context:
-have an Excel file with almost 100 people with their information (firstname, last name, gender, email, occupation and marital status) which I need to register on a PostgreSQL database using Spring Boot.
+I have an Excel file with almost 100 people with their information (firstname, last name, gender, email, occupation and marital status) which I need to register on a PostgreSQL database using Spring Boot.

 ** 🔵 Project Architecture 🔵 **